 The Intrepid Warrior

-Dick Black was elected as the State Senator from Virginia’s 13th District in 2011.
-His district includes parts of Loudoun and Prince William Counties.
+Dick Black served as State Senator from Virginia’s 13th District from 2012 until retiring in 2020.
+His district included parts of Loudoun and Prince William Counties.
 He previously served in the Virginia House of Delegates from 1998 to 2006.